How to Make Perfect French Toast While Camping

 In fact, if you sprinkle a little extra sugar on the outside of your bread after you dip it into the mixture, you can get a spectacular golden brown finish on your toast.

-Using a cast iron or nonstick pan, you’ll want to cook your French toast over medium heat.
+Using a well-seasoned cast-iron or nonstick pan, you’ll want to cook your French toast over medium heat.
 Most camp stoves have relatively small burners and we found we were getting a hot spot right in the middle.
 This resulted in unevenly cooked bread, particularly if we were trying to cook two slices at once.
 The solution: more butter.

 By cooking with more butter in the pan, the heat is more evenly distributed across the surface of the pan.
 We start with 4 tablespoons of butter and warm it up until just starting to froth.
 It might seem like a lot at first, but after toasting about eight slices of bread you may want to replenish.